 Loan amounts range from $5,000 to $100,000 with terms of 12, 24, 36, or 60 months.
 There are no prepayment penalties, and interest rates start at 5.99%.
 The loan application is available online, and applicants can also get phone support in Spanish and English.
 Eligible applicants will be given multiple prequalified offers, so they’ll be able to choose the loan option that’s best for them.

-What is a VA Small-Business Loan?
+What Is a VA Small Business Loan?

 VA small business loans are financing options designed to support veteran-owned businesses.
 While the U.S. Department of Veterans Affairs doesn’t provide VA small business loans, these loans are available from multiple sources, including traditional banks and online lenders.
 They may feature lower interest rates or eligibility requirements designed to make them accessible for veterans.

 Loans designed specifically for veterans will typically require that the applicant be an active military member, a veteran, or a family member.
-Often a spouse or widowed spouse of an active military member or veteran can also apply.
+Oftentimes, a spouse or widowed spouse of an active military member or veteran can also apply.
 The applicant may need a minimum credit rating, often in the 600s, and may need to provide business plans, financial statements, tax information, and business licenses or certifications to qualify for a loan.

-How Do You Apply for a VA Loan?
+How To Apply for a VA Loan